-She has set 6 priority areas (see Question 8 – priority areas), which she will seek to ensure are truly sustainable at all levels (e.g. national policy, behaviours and procedures) and she will be challenging public bodies involved in their delivery.
+She has set areas of focus, which she seeks to ensure are truly sustainable at all levels (e.g. national policy, behaviours and procedures) and she has been challenging public bodies involved in their delivery.

 The Commissioner has pledged to listen to the concerns of the public.
-She is actively seeking to identify problems which are common in the many letters she receives.
-This is why the Commissioner has devised criteria to help her identify common problems, to see if and how she can help when these problems are within her priority areas.
+She is actively seeking to identify common problems in the many letters she receives.
+This is why, the Commissioner has devised criteria to help her identify common problems, and to see if and how she can help when these problems are within her areas of focus.
 This includes the following questions: